Bounteous-Inc/youtube-google-analytics/readme.md

 ## Configuration

 ### Default Configuration
-By default, the script will attempt to fire events when users Play, Pause, Watch to End, and watch 10%, 20%, 40%, 60%, 80%, and 90% of each video on the page it is loaded into.
+By default, the script will attempt to fire events when users Play, Pause, Watch to End, and watch 10%, 25%, 50%, 75%, and 90% of each video on the page it is loaded into.
 These defaults can be adjusted by modifying the object passed as the third argument to the script, at the bottom.

-### Interaction Events
+### Player Interaction Events
-By default, the script will fire events when users interact by:
+By default, the script will fire events when users interact with the player by:

 - Playing
 - Pausing
 - Watching to the end